mozilla/Bugzilla-ETL/pyLibrary/debugs/README.md

 **Always catch all `Exceptions`**

 Catching all exceptions is preferred over the *only-catch-what-you-can-handle* strategy.
-First, exceptions are never lost because we are chaining.
+First, exceptions are not lost because we are chaining.
 Second, we catch unexpected `Exceptions` early and we annotate them with a description of what the local code was intending to do.
 This annotation effectively groups the possible errors (known, or not) into a class, which can be used by callers to decide on appropriate mitigation.

-To repeat:  *When using dependency injection, callers can not reasonably be expected to know about the types of failures that can happen deep down the call chain.
-This makes it vitally important that methods summarize all exceptions, both known and unknown, so their callers have the information to make better decisions on appropriate action.*
+To repeat: When using dependency injection, callers can not reasonably be expected to know about the types of failures that can happen deep down the call chain.
+This makes it vitally important that methods summarize all exceptions, both known and unknown, so their callers have the information to make better decisions on appropriate action.

 **Use named parameters in your error descriptions too**